-An employee and an Elected member are members of the Robe Football Club.
+Two employees and an Elected Member are members of the Robe Football Club.
 In accordance with the Local Government Act 1999, these people declare a conflict of interest and take no part in discussions relating to matters involving the Football Club.
-During the year the Club received a Financial Support Grant of \$1,500.

 An employee is a member of the Robe Golf Club.
 In accordance with the Local Government Act 1999, this person declares a conflict of interest and takes no part in discussions relating to matters involving the Golf Club.
-During the year the Club received a Rate 75% Rate Rebate and Financial Support Grant of \$1,500.
+During the year the Club received a 75% Rate Rebate.